oldsandiaz/mimicclif/README.md

 ```

 ## Contributing
-We welcome contributions!
-Please:
+To contribute to this open-source project, feel free to :
-1. Open an issue for any feature request or bug.
+1. Open an issue for any bug or new data request.
-2. Follow the branch naming conventions (e.g. `feature/your-feature`).
+2. Follow some branch naming conventions (e.g. `new-table/dialysis`).
 3. Submit a pull request (PR) for review.

 ## License